trodaway/SallyBot/README.md

-# LeoBot
+# SallyBot
-A discord bot for Leo the Lion - One of NUSSAGG's Mascots
+A discord bot for Sally the Seahorse - One of NUSSAGG's Mascots